akash-dt/DSCI-6612-Graph-Navigation/README.md

 Types of heuristic we used:
 Euclidean Distance Heuristic:
 Definition: This heuristic is based on the straight-line distance (as the crow flies) between the current state and the goal.
-Application: It is often used in grid-based environments where diagonal movement is allowed.
-In such cases, the Euclidean distance provides a good estimate of the actual cost.

 Manhattan Distance Heuristic:
 Definition: Also known as the L1 norm or taxicab distance, this heuristic calculates the sum of the absolute differences in the x and y coordinates between the current state and the goal.
-Application: Suitable for grid-based environments where movement is restricted to horizontal and vertical directions.

 Chebyshev Distance Heuristic:
 Definition: This heuristic calculates the maximum of the absolute differences in the x and y coordinates between the current state and the goal.
-Application: It is used in grid-based environments with diagonal movement allowed, providing a good estimate for paths that can move diagonally.

 Octile Distance Heuristic:
 Definition: A generalization of the Euclidean distance for grid-based environments that allow both horizontal, vertical, and diagonal movements.
 It uses a cost of √2 for diagonal movements.
-Application: Suitable for grid-based maps with diagonal movements, and it is less optimistic than the Euclidean distance heuristic.

 Haversine Distance Heuristic:
 The Haversine formula calculates the shortest distance between two points on a sphere, like the Earth.
 It uses latitude and longitude coordinates and is based on the haversine function.
 The formula yields the great-circle distance, providing a straight-line distance along the sphere's surface.